mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 ![AppIcon-AirPodsBattery-Monitor](/images/appIcon.png)
 # AirPods Battery Monitor For MAC OS X

-Airpods Mac OS App which show you the battery percentage of your airpods and give you notifications when airpods battery is low!
+Airpods Mac OS App which show you the battery percentage of your airpods and Airpods Pro.

 ![Image of AirPods Battery Monitor](/images/airpods-connected-min.png)